Verdagio/racket-problems/README.md

  2. On Mac OS, double click on the DrRacket icon.
 It is probably in a Racket folder that you dragged into your Applications folder.
  3. On Unix (including Linux), the drracket executable can be run directly from the command-line if it is in your path, which is probably the case if you chose a Unix-style distribution when installing.

+ You can also add Racket to the path or as an environmental variable if you want to run it from the terminal / command line, adding the path/to/the/racket/executable to the path environment variable.

  ## The Problems!

  Listed below are a few relatively simple problems that need to be solved in scheme using only the following: